-Delegates should arrive at least 15 minutes early to board the Dancing Dolphin
+Registered delegates should arrive at least 15-30 minutes early to board the Dancing Dolphin

 |What better way to spend a Monday than out on the Peel-Yalgorup Ramsar wetland!
 Attendees will enjoy a boat tour along the Peel-Harvey Estuary on board the Dancing Dolphin.
 Tour guides, Dr Vicki Stokes from BirdLife Australia and Science Advisor, Dr Steve Fisher, Peel-Harvey Catchment Council will share with you stories about the abundant wildlife and wetland environment.
 Binoculars will be provided and your tour guides will be on standby to help spot the local wildlife including dolphins and wetland birds.
 Attendees will experience the Ramsar listed wetland from the water before docking at Mariners Cove to explore the Creery Wetlands on foot and enjoy a nature walk led by local Zoologist, Sarah Way, Ways to Nature.
 Jump back aboard the Mandurah Cruises vessel as the sun begins to set over the wetlands and enjoy some refreshments.|